fermyon/summer-of-spin/challenge-1/README.md

 You will be building a Spin app (using `encryption-module/main.wasm` as a component) that will do the following:

-- Read `message.txt` and decrypt the string using the encryption module.
+- Read `plans.txt` and decrypt the string using the encryption module.
-- Append your name to the end of the decrypted string.
+- Append the desired player's name to the end of the decrypted string (don't forget to include a space character).
 - Re-encrypt the newly-created string using the encryption module.
 - Return an HTTP response with the following values:
     - Response code: 200